SP3CTRE404/Digital-Twin-Systems-for-Rumor-Analysis/README.md

 ### 2. Project Roadmap & Current Status

 This project is divided into three distinct phases.
 We have successfully completed all data preparation and are currently in the model training phase.
-Phase 1: Data Preparation & Preprocessing (✅ Complete)
+Phase 1: Data Preparation & Preprocessing (✅ Completed)

 This foundational phase focused on transforming the raw PHEME dataset into a structured format suitable for our advanced two-stage training methodology.